Get Playing - Funding to improve facilities

 What is Get Playing?

-The first round of this funding program is now closed
+The second round of this funding program is now closed

 Get Playing is one of three funding programs that comprise the Queensland Government’s Get in the Game initiative to support sport and recreation at the grassroots level.